-DRC has been active in Jordan since 2003 where it first responded to the Iraqi refugee crisis and in 2013 to the Syrian crisis providing emergency assistance, protection, and livelihood support to displacement-affected communities in Amman, Karak, Tafileh, Ma’an, Madaba, East Amman, Irbid, and Mafraq governorates as well as in the Azraq refugee camp.
+DRC has been active in Jordan since 2003 where it first responded to the Iraqi refugee crisis.
+DRC is engaged in a multi-sectorial response to the Syrian crisis in Jordan since 2013, providing emergency assistance, protection services, and livelihood support to displacement-affected communities in Amman, Karak, Tafileh, Ma’an, Madaba, Irbid, and Mafraq governorates as well as in the Azraq refugee camp.

-In 2017, DRC supported 21,620 Jordanian and Syrian individuals in 7 governorates across the country.
-Through its community centres and outreach activities DRC teams focused on providing access to basic services, and livelihood opportunities as well as strengthening protection and self-reliance of vulnerable households and communities across the Kingdom.
+DRC’s one refugee approach focuses on ensuring that all services are provided to individuals and families of need regardless of their nationalities.
+Through its community centres and outreach activities, DRC teams focus on providing access to basic services, and livelihood opportunities as well as strengthening protection and self-reliance of vulnerable households and communities in seven governorates across the Kingdom.

-DRC’s Protection Unit works to strengthen the protective environment in local communities, by empowering beneficiaries from refugee and host communities to protect themselves and others, and to claim their rights.
-Protection activities are as much as possible integrated with Livelihoods interventions and include needs/capacity assessments, community based protection, protection information provision, awareness sessions, protection monitoring, psychosocial support, referrals and cash assistance where appropriate.
-To ensure reaching the most vulnerable populations, DRC continually develops their network with other INGOs, UN agencies, CBOs and other service providers in Jordan, including through referrals MoUs where relevant.
+DRC’s Protection unit currently works to strengthen the protective environment in local communities, by empowering beneficiaries from refugee and host communities to protect themselves and others, and to claim their rights.
+Standalone protection activities include needs/capacity assessments, community based protection, protection information provision, awareness sessions, protection monitoring, psychosocial support, referrals and cash assistance where appropriate.
+To ensure reaching the most vulnerable populations, DRC continuously develops their network with other international non-governmental organisations (INGOs), UN agencies, Community Based Organisations (CBOs) and other service providers in Jordan, including through MoUs aimed at referrals where relevant.

 By maintaining a leadership role in the humanitarian community and in developing protection focused and locally-driven programming, DRC will remain a partner and advocate of choice in Jordan.
 Through interventions in camp and host community settings and working both directly and through local institutions, DRC Jordan aims to ensure that its beneficiaries are active participants in programming in their own communities and not passive recipients of aid.